biosimulations/biosimulations/docs/users/creating-tools.md

 1. **Optionally, also publish the source code for your simulation tool to a repository** such as BitBucket , GitHub , or GitLab .
 1. **Optionally, also publish your simulation tool to a software repository** such as CRAN  (R), NPM  (JavaScript), or PyPi  (Python).
 1. **Optionally, also register your tool with bio.tools**.
-Visit [bio.tools](https://bio.tools/) to submit your tool to their regsitry of research tools.
+Visit [bio.tools](https://bio.tools/) to submit your tool to their registry of research tools.
 1. **Optionally, also submit your Dockerfile to BioContainers**.
 BioContainers accepts contributions via pull requests.
 See the[ BioContainers image registry](https://github.com/BioContainers/containers/pulls) for more information.